modrinth/minotaur/README.md

 A Gradle plugin for interfacing directly with Modrinth, through uploading build artifacts and syncing project bodies.

+Want to use a GitHub Action instead of a Gradle plugin?
+Check out [KirAntipov/mc-publish](https://github.com/KirAntipov/mc-publish), but note that Modrinth does not give support for `mc-publish` where we do for Minotaur.

 ## Usage Guide

 To use this plugin you must add it to your Gradle build script.
 After that, you can use the `modrinth` task to upload the version to Modrinth.